French Pyrénées - 2025

 Living in Saint-Lary

-Self-catering accommodation in the small, purpose-built residence, 'Les Ramondies', has been reserved from Saturday 8th March until the following Saturday 15th.
+I stayed in very comfortable (for one at least) self-catering accommodation in the small, purpose-built residence, 'Les Ramondies', from Saturday 8th March until the following Saturday 15th.

-The residence is located is just a 5 minute, easy 200m walk across the car park to the base station of the telecabine - which even in ski boots should not be too demanding
+The residence is located is just a 5 minute, easy 200m walk across the car park to the base station of the telecabine - which even in ski boots wasn't too demanding.

-The apartment comprises one double bedroom, together with all the usual ski-apartment paraphanelia including a reasonably well-equipped kitchen , a dining area, and a convertible sofa/pull-out bed in the living area.
+The apartment comprised one double bedroom, together with all the usual ski-apartment paraphanelia including a reasonably well-equipped kitchen , a dining area, and a convertible sofa/pull-out bed in the living area so at a push, could sleep a somewhat 'cosy' four in total.
+For me on my own, I had loads of space and a delightful balcony which welcomed afternoon sun for when I'd had enough in the snow.

 Saint-Lary Soulan welcomes visitors to enjoy its lively and authentic large village / small town environment.

-Holiday money should go a fair bit further here than other French ski resorts, especially when compared with notoriously expensive locations such as Courcheval or Tignes in the Alpes.
-Aside from the lift pass, restaurants in town are also reportedly very good value with plenty of inexpensive choices available.
+Holiday money went a fair bit further here than other French ski resorts, especially when compared with notoriously expensive locations such as Courcheval or Tignes in the Alpes.
+Aside from the lift pass, restaurants in town seemed very good value with plenty of inexpensive choices available.

 There are several supermarkets including a large Carrefour Market on the approach to Saint-Lary, and other smaller, grocery or specialist food shops scattered throughout the town.